National-Clinical-Cohort-Collaborative/Synthetic-Clinical-Data/README.md

 **Welcome to the N3C Synthetic Clinical Data Workstream**

+**Our work.**
-**Our work.** In collaboration with other N3C workstreams, We will create a ”pipeline” that can be used to generate computationally derived synthetic clinical data, in support of COVID related analytics.
+In collaboration with other N3C workstreams, we will create a ”pipeline” that can be used to generate computationally derived synthetic clinical data, in support of COVID related analytics.

-**If you’re a new N3C site:** You may want to start with the [documentation ](https://github.com/National-COVID-Cohort-Collaborative/Synthetic-Clinical-Data/wiki).
+**If you’re a new N3C site:**
+You may want to start with the [documentation ](https://github.com/National-COVID-Cohort-Collaborative/Synthetic-Clinical-Data/wiki).

 **Want to work with us?
-How to get involved.** We encourage participation from the community!
+How to get involved.**
+We encourage participation from the community!
 If you have a bug or an idea, browse the open issues before opening a new one.
 Please use the GitHub issue tracker to submit any comments or suggestions.

 **Where to find known issues**